schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Networking

-A medical services manager ticks a high-yield squad at a inbounds fire pole.
+A medical services manager ticks a high-yield squad at an inbounds fire pole.

 ## Intolerance